-As an experienced Executive Coach using integral methodologies Brenda specialises in helping CEO’s, professionals and others in senior positions to shift their ‘way of being’ so that they are able to turn their ‘stumbling blocks’ into ‘stepping stones’.
-We also are connected with a wide range of highly qualified integral coaches covering different areas of expertise.
+As an experienced Executive Coach, Brenda specialises in helping CEO’s, professionals and others in senior positions to shift their ‘way of being’ so that they are able to turn their ‘stumbling blocks’ into ‘stepping stones’ in all areas of their lives.
+We also are connected with a wide network of highly qualified coaches covering different areas of expertise.

-Brenda is a Certified Integral Coach®.
-As a qualified coach, Brenda has PCC (Professional Certified Coach) credentials through ICF (International Coach Federation) and certification at PCC level through the University of Cape Town’s Graduate School of Business, Centre for Coaching and New Ventures West (USA).
+In 2017 Brenda graduated with an M Phil (Management Coaching) from the University of Stellenbosch Business School.
+She is also a Certified Integral Coach® with Professional Certified Coach (PCC) credentials through the International Coach Federation (ICF) and certification at PCC level through the University of Cape Town’s Graduate School of Business, Centre for Coaching and New Ventures West (USA).

 What is executive coaching?